 Fulking Walk Route – Starting at the Shepherd & Dog Pub, West Sussex

 The pub: This is an outstanding pub in a beautiful rural location.
 There are 5 or 6 real ales on tap with an emphasis on the local, eg. Darkstar and always a couple of guest beers on at any one time.
-The food is great, the staff are friendly and from the garden you get a great view of the Downs – what more could you ask for!
+The food is great, the staff are friendly and from the garden, you get a great view of the Downs – what more could you ask for!

-The walk: This is a five mile walk and takes 2-2.5 hours.
+The walk: This is a five-mile walk and takes 2-2.5 hours.
 If you only have a couple of hours or so to spare and you want to see some of the very best scenery the South Downs has to offer, we’d recommend this walk!
-There’s a long and at times quite steep climb to get up on to the Downs but the spectacular views make it worth the effort!
+There’s a long and at times quite steep climb to get up onto the Downs but the spectacular views make it worth the effort!
 Once you’re up there, it’s mostly flat or downhill.
 Some of the paths are quite narrow and steep so we wouldn’t recommend doing it in icy or very wet weather.

 Getting to the start of the walk:

 Fulking is reached along a minor road between the A2037 just north of Upper Beeding and the A281 at Poynings, off the A27 around 2 miles to the east of Arundel.
-There is a free parking in the pub car park.
+There is free parking in the pub car park.

 Instructions for the walk:

 The walk starts from the back of the pub car park.
-You take the narrow path heading up hill to the left of the beer garden.
+You take the narrow path heading uphill to the left of the beer garden.
 Very quickly you come to a T-junction overlooking a field and you turn right.
 After a couple of minutes you come to a stile which you cross then ascend the steep steps.
 Just after the steps you come to a wider track where you turn left heading up the hill.
 Ignore the path heading off to the left and follow the yellow way marker ahead.
-After a climb over the brow of a hill, you come to a wide, deeply rutted path where you head straight across taking the path continuing up ahead in front of you.
+After a climb over the brow of a hill, you come to a wide, deeply rutted path that you head straight across taking the path continuing up ahead in front of you.

-As you continue to ascend on the meandering path, take the time to stop and enjoy the fantastic views over Fulking and beyond over the Sussex Weald.
-There is a bench about half way up which makes the perfect stop for a breather!
+As you continue to ascend on the meandering path, take the time to stop and enjoy the fantastic views over Fulking and beyond the Sussex Weald.
+There is a bench about halfway up which makes the perfect stop for a breather!
 When you reach the top of the hill you come to a gate.
 Go through the gate and go straight ahead to a way marker about 50 yards ahead of you.
 Turn right at the way marker and within no more than 20 yards you come to another path which is the South Downs Way where you turn right.